arinco-crew-community/four-tips-securing-serverless/tip_1.md

 Take note of the `appId` and `password` values in the output as we'll be using these later.

-Now let's update our bicep file with the required configuration for Azure AD authentication.
+Now let's update our main.bicep file with the required configuration for Azure AD authentication.
 At the top of the file add two new parameters.
 One named `authClientId` and the other `authClientSecret`. `authClientSecret` should be marked as a secure parameter.

 ``` bicep